sinabaghal/sinabaghal.github.io/_pages/deepsmoothingv2.md

 \end{align*}
 $$

-Below, we will go through the main steps of the deep smoothing framework.
+Here, we will walk through the main steps of the deep smoothing framework.

 ## Notation and Initial Values